prettyclosedev-dev/pretty-smart-editor/README.md

 **[Launch the application](https://studio.polotno.dev/)**

 Design Editor made with [Polotno SDK](https://polotno.dev/).
-There is nothing super interesting in the repo yet, because all editor features are inside `polotno` package.
-But soon we will have much more addition features around `polotno` sdk.
+It several customizations from the default SDK, such as new side panels and saving feature.

 ### Found a bug?
 Or want to suggest a feature?

 Just create an issues in this repository!

----

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).